mlegrain/thesis_corona_twitter/README.md

 I decided to store my data in a SQLite database, as it is a light weight database which was designed to be efficient, reliable, independent and simple.
 However, note that I recognize in hindsight that for the purpose of my project, it would have made more sense to use a non-relational database.

-In order to create this database and conduct my data collection, I used Python.
+In order to create this database and conduct my data collection, I used **Python**.

 Onto the code… Don’t worry, I commented my code thoroughly to make sure each step is clear to you!